When should I start saving for retirement?

 Will pensions be enough?

 It depends on the accumulated savings in your pensions and your lifestyle.
-Most people will receive a state pension, but this would obviously not cover all of your retirement needs.
+Most people will receive a state pension, but this would not cover all your retirement needs.
 People also have pension accounts from their employers and some private pensions where they put aside money for retirement separate from what is obligatory.

 Retirement planning for everyone